 - Online payments: You can log in to your online account or credit card issuer's app and manually request a payment from a linked account.
 Online payments make it easy to request a payment at any time, and you can choose the amount to pay.

 - In-person payments: You may be able to make a payment at a bank branch or ATM, which can be a fast and secure way to make your payments.

 - By phone: Call the bank to make your payment after confirming your credit card account and payment method.
 The number may direct you to an automated service line.

 - Mail or wire a payment: You may be able to mail a personal check, cashier's check or money order, or send a wire for your payment.
-Other options may be better as your payment could get lost or arrive after your due date.
-If you decide to mail a payment, don't mail cash.
+However, using this option may result in your payment getting lost, stolen or arriving after your due date.
+If you decide to mail a payment, don't ever mail cash.

 When Should You Pay Off Your Credit Card Balance?